mw-salamon/PDF_Creator/README.md

 In the future I hope to expand the template list and have my life even more convenient.
 Also I could add features like saving few of the pdfs that were created if the user would like to download them again.
 Also to make it even more personal I could implement sign in, for each user to have their own pdfs.

-The app is also deployed on AWS EC2 instance and database is deployed on AWS RD.
-You can check it by entering the url: http://pdfcreatorkfps.com/

 ### Tech Stack:
 - Python
 - Flask